Managing priority habitat species-rich grassland

 The lay of the land for raptors in the UK is changing.
 Some species, such as red kites (Milvus milvus) and common buzzards (Buteo buteo) have in recent times seen significant increases in their populations.
 However, while others, such as goshawks (Accipiter gentilis) and common kestrel (Falco tinnunculus), appear to be suffering declines.

-REAs such as this focus on a specific knowledge gap, collating and evaluating all of the available relevant information on that topic into report, and identify areas where further scientific research is needed to fill any remaining knowledge gaps.
-The findings of these reports can also inform best practice guidance and policy direction, providing essential evidence to ensure decisions are balanced and proportionate.
+REAs such as this focus on a specific knowledge gap, collating and evaluating all of the available relevant information on that topic into a report, and identify areas where further scientific research is needed to fill any remaining voids.
+The findings of these reports can also inform best practice guidance and underpin policy direction, providing essential evidence to ensure decisions are balanced and proportionate.

 Sometimes this competition manifests as aggressive displays of behaviour, known as interference competition, where one individual will attempt to disrupt the chances of the other’s success/chances of survival.